miguelcard/accountability_project/README.md

 # accountability_project

-# Steps below unncesary using docker images
+# Follow:
 more info on how to use Docker Files: https://app.clickup.com/2475352/docs/2bhar-988/2bhar-113

+# Steps below unnecessary using docker files
 ## install environment
 ## python3 -m venv env || or windows python -m venv